-- Having a joint replacement will relieve the arthritic pain from the joint itself, but because of the trauma to the soft tissues surrounding the joint during surgery you may experience some pain.
-Taking your medications regularly and following the guidelines in this leaflet should help minimise this. - If the pain relief provided is not sufficient, please inform the nursing staff or your doctor and further pain control will be provided. - On discharge some pain may persist for a further few weeks/ months and you should use this as a guide when increasing your daily activities.
-A moderate ache which settles quickly is acceptable, severe pain which takes hours to settle is not.
+- Having a joint replacement will relieve the arthritic pain from the joint itself, but because of the trauma to the soft tissues surrounding the joint during surgery, you may experience some pain.
+Taking regular pain relief and following the guidelines in this leaflet should help minimise this. - If the pain relief provided is not enough, please let the nursing staff or your doctor know so they can give you further pain control medication. - On discharge from hospital, some pain may persist for a further few weeks / months and you should use this as a guide when increasing your daily activities.
+A moderate ache that settles quickly is acceptable, severe pain that takes hours to settle is not.